AYOO117/fernweh2.0/README.md

 # fernweh2.0
+i have just started learning html and css, so here is the front hand of the website i have made

 this is a website for people who loves trekking and want to plan a trip or just to explore most amazing treks of india

 ![FERNWEH - Google Chrome 2_5_2022 10_03_38 AM](https://user-images.githubusercontent.com/97744998/152628893-28c3c91e-11d8-41b3-8370-e1ce7401ffcf.png)
 ![FERNWEH - Google Chrome 2_5_2022 10_03_51 AM](https://user-images.githubusercontent.com/97744998/152628894-757bfa6f-bf37-44e8-899c-3068b567b00a.png)